Into-The-Grey/RaidAssist/README.md

 ---

-## ✨ Features (Alpha: v0.2.0)
+## ✨ Features (Alpha: v0.3.0)

+* **Plug-and-play OAuth & Secure Auth:** One-click first-run authentication—browser auto-launch, secure Bungie login, automatic local HTTPS callback (`https://localhost:7777/callback`).
+No user config or secrets required.
+Self-signed SSL certs included for easy OAuth.
-* **Dashboard Tabs** — See all your Red Border weapons, Catalyst progress, and Exotic collection at a glance.
+* **Dashboard Tabs** — See all your Red Border weapons, Catalyst progress, and Exotic collection in real time.
 Manifest-driven and auto-cached.
-* **Search & Filter** — Quickly search your entire progress and filter by any keyword.
+* **Search & Filter** — Instantly filter by any name, archetype, or type.
-* **Overlay Mode** — One-click, always-on-top overlay for live progress tracking while you play.
-Move and adjust transparency as you like.
+* **Overlay Mode** — Always-on-top, draggable, resizable overlay for in-game use.
+Transparency and styling options included.
-* **Global Hotkey** — Toggle the overlay (Ctrl+Alt+O by default; more customization coming).
+* **Global Hotkey** — Toggle overlay instantly (Ctrl+Alt+O by default).
-* **System Tray Integration** — Minimize to tray, receive pop-up desktop notifications for completion milestones.
+* **System Tray Integration** — Minimize to tray, get pop-up desktop notifications for completion milestones.
-* **Tooltips** — Manifest-powered tooltips on every item: archetype, ammo, type, and description.
+* **Tooltips** — Manifest-powered tooltips: archetype, ammo, type, description, and source.
-* **API Tester** — Built-in API test tool for Bungie endpoints, including OAuth token handling and pretty-printed responses.
+* **API Tester** — Run any Bungie API endpoint, with OAuth and pretty formatting.
-* **Auto-Refresh & Settings** — Set your own refresh interval; data stays up-to-date automatically.
+* **Auto-Refresh & Settings** — User-settable refresh interval, background updates, easy status view.
-* **Export** — Save your current progress (JSON/CSV) for backup, theorycrafting, or sharing.
+* **Export** — Save your progress (JSON/CSV) for backup, analytics, or sharing.
-* **Portable by design** — All settings, logs, and caches are stored locally for easy backup and resets.
+* **Portable by design** — All app state, logs, and cache in `/RaidAssist`—easy to backup, wipe, or reset.

 ---

 ## 🛡️ Bungie API Authentication

 RaidAssist uses an official, app-owned Bungie API key (like DIM and Braytech).
-You never need to register your own developer account or API key.

-* On first run, you'll log in with your Bungie account via secure OAuth.
-A window will pop up for you to approve access to your Destiny 2 profile.
+No user registration or key management required.

+* **First-run:** Log in via browser popup; app securely handles code exchange on `https://localhost:7777/callback` (bundled self-signed SSL, safe for local use).
-* Only a session token is stored locally; your credentials are never kept or shared.
+* **No .env for users** — OAuth secrets are built in (EXE or injected at build).
+Only a session token is stored locally, never your credentials.
-* All API requests go through the official app key. **No user registration or API key copying required.**
-* **OAuth redirect:** RaidAssist uses a secure, self-hosted HTTPS callback on `https://localhost:7777/callback` to handle authentication—no external server required.
-Self-signed SSL certificates are included for this purpose.

-**FAQ:**
+* **FAQ:**

+  * *Is this safe?* — Yes.
+All authentication is handled by Bungie, using their official flow.
-* *Is this safe?
-Will I get banned?* — Yes, it's safe.
-RaidAssist uses the public, documented API flows Bungie allows.
+  * *Will I get banned?* — No. The app uses only supported, public APIs.
-* *Is my data private?* — Yes.
-Everything is local-only unless you choose to export/share it.
-* *Why do I see a browser SSL warning?* — The included `localhost.pem` cert is self-signed, so your browser may show a warning when authenticating.
-This is normal and safe for local use.
+  * *Why SSL warning?* — The self-signed cert is safe for local-only OAuth redirect and never leaves your machine.

 #### Note on SSL Certificates

-This project includes `localhost.pem` and `localhost-key.pem` for local OAuth authentication with Bungie.
-These are self-signed and only used for development/testing.
-End users do **not** need to manage certificates or secrets.
+Certs (`localhost.pem` and `localhost-key.pem`) are included for development and packaging only.
+Users never need to manage keys or configs.
+OAuth is 100% automatic for all users and EXE installs.

 ---

-## 🚧 Project Status & Alpha Notice
+## 🚧 Status: v0.3.0-alpha (July 2025)

-**Alpha Release v0.2.0** — For early adopters, testers, and feedback.
-Stable core, but you may encounter bugs or edge cases.

-* Self-contained Python app, with EXE installer and auto-authentication (no manual .env required for users!)
-* Full roadmap and premium features (below) are on the way.
+* **First Windows EXE with zero-config OAuth onboarding**
+* **All logs, cache, and settings are portable and easy to reset**
+* **EXE packaging, UI, and performance improvements in progress**
+* **Bugs and feedback welcome!**

 ---

-## 🔥 Roadmap: Upcoming Features
+## 🔥 Roadmap: Next Features

 See [ROADMAP.md](/docs/repo/ROADMAP.md) for details.
 Highlights include:

 * Multi-account/profile support
-* Complete raid, dungeon, and activity tracking
+* Raid/dungeon/activity tracking
-* Custom overlay widgets & layouts
+* Custom overlay widgets/layouts
-* Weekly milestones and vendor rotation
-* Cloud sync and mobile/web dashboard
+* Vendor and milestone reminders
-* Discord/social integrations
+* Discord/social integration
-* Loadout management, recommendations, and builds
+* Loadout/builds management
-* Enhanced stats, milestone popups, and more
+* UI/UX and accessibility upgrades

 ---